 New exhibits debut in phases, and the center’s status as a Smithsonian Affiliate ups its prestige and gives it additional resources, including access to Smithsonian collections and other programs that promise exciting things for the future.

 The History Colorado Center’s location at 12th and Broadway in the Golden Triangle neighborhood makes it the perfect stop on a Denver cultural itinerary of some of the most prominent museums in Colorado.
-Within a few blocks, you can also walk to the Denver Art Museum, the Clyfford Still Museum, the Denver Public Library’s main branch, The Cell, the Byers-Evans House Museum, many galleries and several places to grab a bite to eat.
+Within a few blocks, you can also walk to the Denver Art Museum, the Clyfford Still Museum, the Denver Public Library’s main branch, The Counterterrorism Education Learning Lab (CELL), the Byers-Evans House Museum, many galleries and several places to grab a bite to eat.
 Also not too far away is the Colorado State Capitol, with its gleaming gold dome and free weekday tours.

 The building itself is another architectural jewel in Denver’s crown.
 Far from the somewhat dark spaces a block north that once housed the Colorado History Museum, which was demolished in 2010 to make room for the new Ralph L. Carr Colorado Judicial Center, the History Colorado Center is bright and welcoming.